 Not everything he did came off but worked like a trojan, shielded the ball well and caused Spurs' two centre halves countless problems in the second half

 Kept Fulham at bay with seven or eight mighty fine saves either side of Kaboul's own goal.
 One of the goalkeeping displays of the season.

 A poor headed clearance contributed to Fulham's first goal but otherwise read the game superbly and ensured Spurs did not cave in to Fulham's second-half onslaught.
 Made a brilliant goal-saving interception from Dempsey.

-Slept-walked through the first half against the initially poor Duff but had to earn his corn after the break as Fulham slammed the foot on the accelerator.
+Slept-walked through the first half against the initally poor Duff but had to earn his corn after the break as Fulham slammed the foot on the accelerator.